 If you lost a loved one as a result of a fatal car accident, it is important that you understand who is entitled to recovering wrongful death compensation.
-In Oklahoma, a wrongful death lawsuit can be filed by the “personal representative” of the decedent.
-Often, the representative will be the spouse of the deceased person, but it may also be a parent or child.
+In Oklahoma, a wrongful death lawsuit can be filed by a decedent's “personal representative."
+The representative is usually the spouse of the deceased person, though it could also be a parent or child.
 If you have lost a loved one in a fatal car accident, contact an experienced wrongful death attorney to learn more about who is entitled to recover compensation.

 If you are eligible for compensation, you might be able to recover some of the following damages in the event that you lose a loved one in a fatal car accident: